Travel to Erw Wen

+We usually travel to Haverfordwest as it is a little faster and the bus service links well with the trains.
 The T5 bus leaves Haverfordwest Station every hour (Richards Bros) direct to Newport.
 See the timetable link below.
 If someone in your party has a car, they can come and meet you at Haverfordwest Station.
 Haverfordwest is about 35 minutes away by car and parking is free and easy at the station.
 You might have trouble finding the station first time.
 It is to the east of town; here's a map courtesy of StreetMap.co.uk

 If someone in your party has a car, and is feeling really helpful, it is also possible to drive to Swansea to collect people from the train.
 The drive takes about 1.5 hours each way, but the overall time for those arriving on the train is much less.

 Phone enquiries: National Rail Enquiries on 08457-484-950

 Booking assistance (TFW): 03330 050 501 (0800-2000) (Transport for Wales)

 From London, National Express run a twice daily coach